 - Just prior to feeding, apply a moist heat to the affected area either with a moist warm towel or by taking a shower

 - Soak the breast is a bowl of warm water and 2 tbls of epsom salts for 10 min prior to feeding, gently massage the area.

 - If you have a “Bleb” or clogged pore on the nipple, then after soaking the breast in warm water, take a cotton ball saturated with olive oil and apply to the tip of the nipple.
 This will soften the blockage and allow it to unclog.
+Soak the nipple using a haaka filled with epsom salts and hot water, suction on, and let it soak for 10 min.
 NEVER use a needle to try and unclog the bleb.
 This can lead to increased damage and risk of infection.

 - Massage the area before and during the feeding.
 Stroke the breast in a downward motion from chest towards the nipple during the feeding.